projectname94/project-voice_activated/lectures/api_advanced_features.md

   lets make sure to remove that visible class from #listening

-  lets also take out the resultreadyclass from the body when annyang starts to clear the arrow image
+  lets also take out the resultready class from the body when annyang starts to clear the arrow image

   next lets show some output,
   - two types of output, response and error